What's the best contraceptive pill for me?

 - gives you regular periods

 - may help to relieve premenstrual symptoms

-The combined pill is the most common type of contraceptive pill; according to the Office of National Statistics, it is used by around 100 million women worldwide.
+The combined pill is the most common type of contraceptive pill.
+It's estimated that around 100 million women worldwide.

 The most common brands of the combined contraceptive pill are: